 Consider how much really needs to get done before agreeing to the timeline above - and be realistic with yourself.
 A word to the wise: Be generous with the time you think you’re going to need.

 Consider outsourcing this work.
 There are website content experts, just like there are for the other parts of your website project.
 Our team has had great success curating website content on our clients’ behalf.
-And honestly, the clients who choose to outsource it stay on timeline much better than those who decide to take it on themselves.
+And honestly, the clients who choose to outsource it stays on timeline much better than those who decide to take it on themselves.

 5. A Haphazard Testing Process